VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Validated Planets

 \subsection{TOI-5803}

 TOI-5803b is a sub-Neptune (3.27 $R_{\earth}$) planet orbiting bright (Vmag = 10.65, Tmag = 9.94) star TOI-5803 (0.76 $R_{\sun}$, 0.87 $M_{\sun}$), observed in TESS sector 55.
 It orbits the star at a distance of 0.10 AU with an orbital period 5.38 days and having an equilibrium temperature 678.87 K. HRCam high resolution imaging showed no contaminating stellar companion.
-The \texttt{VESPA} FPP and \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using one available contrast curve file.
-These FPP values are consisting with the source of transit signal being on the target star.
-Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 10.78 $M_{\earth}$.
-Based on this resultant RV semi-amplitude is 4.31 m $s^{-1}$.
+The \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using one available contrast curve file. \texttt{TRICERATOPS} has observed one nearby star TIC 2025175669 at the separation of 6$\arcsec$.82 with $\Delta mag$ = 7, but the further calculation using \texttt{TRICERATOPS} found out that this target has non-zero transit depth so it eventually ruled out the possibility of any contamination.
+These FPP values are consistent with the source of transit signal being on the target star.
+Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 10.8 $\pm$ 4.8 $M_{\earth}$.
+Based on this, the resultant RV semi-amplitude is 4.31 m $s^{-1}$.
 TSM and ESM are estimated as 69.70 and 4.55 respectively which are below the recommended threshold of \cite{2018PASP..130k4401K}.
 So this target will not be favourable for either transmission or emission spectroscopy.